Satisfied customer using the computer

 For example, if a customer wants to report a stolen credit card, the steps for doing so appear on the customer’s screen.
 The steps walk the customer through how to file a report and put a hold on their account.

-To keep things simple, use the same automated workflows that agents follow to help your customers.
+To keep things simple, use the same automated workflows that service reps follow to help your customers.
 Be sure to update language so that the steps are from the customer’s perspective.

-You can embed AI-powered chatbots into your self-service channels for customers to have an extra option for personalized support.
+You can embed AI agents built with Agentforce into your self-service channels for customers to have an extra option for personalized support.
 More organizations are using them than ever before.
-In fact, 73% of service organizations now provide a service chatbot, whether AI-powered or rules-based.
+In fact, 73% of service organizations now provide AI assistance.
 And 83% of service decision makers plan to increase AI investment next year.

-Chatbots offer a first line of communication with your customers.
-When a chatbot is unable to answer, it collects qualifying data to escalate the case to an agent.
-The agent is able to jump into the same chat message and pick up where the bot left off to work one-on-one with the customer and resolve the issue.
+AI agents offer a first line of communication with your customers.
+When an agent is unable to answer, it collects qualifying data to automatically escalate the case to a service rep within the guardrails your business has set..
+The rep is able to jump into the same chat message and pick up where the agent left off to work one-on-one with the customer and resolve the issue.

 Why you should connect customer self–service to your CRM